-Office Baroque Gallery is pleased to present Hotpoints, the first European solo exhibition of 28-year-old American artist Mathew Cerletty.
-Fifteen new paintings and drawings were created for the exhibition which will run from 26 October through 6 December.
+Office Baroque is pleased to present Hotpoints, the first European solo exhibition of 28-year-old American artist Mathew Cerletty.
+Fifteen new paintings and drawings were created for the exhibition.
 Mathew Cerletty lives and works in New York and has previously exhibited with Rivington Arms and Team Gallery in New York.

 Cerletty first heard the term ‘hotpoints’ in a Brian Eno song and later discovered it to be, among other things, a brand of kitchen appliance, the name used for bonus points accumulated through credit card purchases and a play on the ‘talking points’ of American politics.